jlafer/flexsim/README.md

 - Bug fixes:
   - Task attributes set during task arrival are no longer overwritten at task completion.
 ### 0.0.3
-- If the `valueParams` property for an instance of a dimension is omitted from your `domain.json` file, the `genconfig` script will evenly generate all of the values in the dimension's `values` array.
+- If the `optionParams` property for a dimension is omitted from your `domain.json` file, the `genconfig` script will evenly generate all of the values in the dimension's `values` array.
-- The capacity of all workers for each channel can be specified in the domain file, using the `baseCapacity` property for each value in the `channel` dimension's (only) instance.
+- The capacity of all workers for each channel can be specified in the domain file, using the `baseCapacity` property for each value in the `channel` dimension.
 - All configuration and randomization logic has moved to a separate library package, [flexsim-lib](https://www.npmjs.com/package/flexsim-lib), so that it can be shared with the configuration UI (coming soon).
 The library code can be found at [jlafer/flexsim-lib](https://github.com/jlafer/flexsim-lib).
 ### 0.0.4
 - The terminology of the domain schema object properties was changed and clarified for better clarity.
 That is reflected in this document and the domain files.